 EU citizens can travel freely to Spain and do not require visa regardless of their visit purpose and length of stay.
 Citizens from other selected countries can stay up to 90 days (within a 6 months period) without a visa for tourism purposes.

 Since Spain is a member of the Schengen Countries, visitors are allowed to travel to all Schengen areas without a visa.
 According to the category in which your country falls, you may have to apply for Schengen Visa, which is valid for a maximum stay of 90 days in a six month period.
 Applicants applying for the Schengen visa must also provide bank statements from the previous 3 months along with their application.

 Different border control checks will apply for non-EEA nationals, and you may be asked to show a return ticket or onward ticket.

 It’s better to check visa requirements (required for the nationals of your country) with the embassy well before you travel.

-Since there are lots of international flights to Norway, you should choose one based on where you want to go and what you want to see.
+Since there are lots of international flights to Spain, you should choose one based on where you want to go and what you want to see.

-Since the major attractions are well scattered across Norway, domestic flights are convenient and fast for traveling long distances.
+Since the major attractions are well scattered across Spain, domestic flights are convenient and fast for traveling long distances.

-Norway has got a good public transport system that is cheap too.
 In the case of time availability, buses are a fair option for traveling not-too-long distances.
-Major towns and cities are well connected by roads.
+Major towns and cities are well connected by good quality roads.
 City buses/coaches are an affordable option as long as you are a familiar rider.